Localization in Global Marketplaces

 There are four key elements we focus on when designing a website or a piece of collateral to help global brands increase their reach.

-• Market culture: Although languages may be shared across borders, cultural sensitivities will vary from one country to another.
+• Although languages may be shared across borders, cultural sensitivities will vary from one country to another.
 Latin America, for instance, includes 20 Spanish-speaking countries, yet the cultures of Mexico and Argentina vary significantly.

-• Imagery: It is critical to understand the emotions and thoughts that a specific image might evoke.
+• It is critical to understand the emotions and thoughts that a specific image might evoke.
 A photo may be perfectly acceptable in one market and be perceived as unrelatable — or even offensive — in another.

-• Layout: Flexible design layouts help to ensure they will work with diverse writing systems and character counts.
+• Flexible design layouts help to ensure they will work with diverse writing systems and character counts.
 Many Semitic languages, such as Hebrew and Arabic, use right-to-left reading, for example.
 Romance languages, such as French and Spanish, tend to use more characters than Germanic languages.

 Looking Ahead: From Localization to Cosmolocalization

 Since the emergence of the metaverse, extended reality technologies have been at the center of many conversations.
 As TNCs seek new opportunities in the metaverse to communicate effectively with virtual audiences dispersed throughout the world, the demand for localization is expected to increase.
 The idea of “cosmolocalization,” which entails a blend of technology, political science, philosophy and economics, is steadily gaining momentum in both physical and virtual settings.
-Learn more about other metaverse trends on our radar.